15 dark academia books: Gothic novels of obsession, secrets, and scholarship

 Dark academia didn’t emerge from nothing.
 Three Gothic novels established the intellectual obsession and moral recklessness that the genre still runs on.
 If you want the full structure behind this, see the Gothic subgenres guide.

 Victor Frankenstein is the original dark academic: brilliant, isolated, and entirely unwilling to consider what his ambition will cost.
-The novel treats knowledge as dangerous in proportion to how badly it is desired.
+The novel treats knowledge as dangerous in proportion to how badly it’s desired.
 Everything in the genre that follows owes something to what Shelley worked out here.

 Find a copy → Bookshop.org | Amazon

-The Picture of Dorian Gray (1890) — Oscar Wilde
+The Picture of Dorian Gray (1890) by Oscar Wilde

 Not a campus novel, but unmistakably dark academia in spirit.
 Lord Henry is the charismatic mentor whose ideas are more seductive than safe, and Dorian is the student who takes them further than intended.
 The corruption here is aesthetic and intellectual before it becomes moral.